 You must be clear upfront that you want your project to be Guild-covered and in some cases be willing to push hard for a Guild deal.
 Securing WGA coverage for your animated project has significant benefits, which can include:

-- pension and health benefits
+- Pension and health benefits including paid parental leave;

 If you are not yet a WGAW member, writing on a Guild-covered animation project will give you units towards qualifying for Guild membership.